-The 4th Annual Private Equity US Fall Forum is the leading West Coast investor-centric meeting for LPs investing in private markets.
+The 4th Annual Private Equity US Fall Forum is the leading West Coast investor-centric event for LPs investing in private markets.

-The forum brings together 450+ investors, funds, and advisers for a two-day meeting to discuss sectors, due diligence, and private equity investment opportunities in the US and around the world.
+The forum brings together investors, fund managers, and advisers for a two-day event covering sectors, due diligence, and private equity investment opportunities in the US and around the world.

-The investor focused forum will bring together US and international pension funds, foundations, endowments, fund of funds, family offices, wealth managers, consultants, and sovereign wealth funds interested in direct research on private investment opportunities.
+The forum gathers US and international pension funds, foundations, endowments, fund of funds, family offices, wealth managers, consultants, and sovereign wealth funds interested in direct research on private investment opportunities.

-Session topics cover the entire spectrum of private equity investments, from sector specific sessions on venture capital to discussions on global buyout opportunities and round-tables of leading global institutional investors discussing their specific investment appetites.
+Session topics cover the entire spectrum of private equity investments from sector-specific sessions on venture capital to discussions on global buyout opportunities, and round-tables with leading global institutional investors discussing their specific investment appetites.